michaelkolesidis/michaelkolesidis.com/README.md

 I call the resulting aesthetic frivobrutalism: a joyful clash of whimsy and rawness, where playful visuals meet the structural honesty of brutalist design.

 Visitors can interact freely, and nearly every element on the site feels intentional and alive (I hope 😛).
-Some elements are draggable, stacking dynamically when clicked.
-Colorful elements respond to interaction.
+Some elements are draggable and dynamically stack when clicked, and colorful elements respond to interaction.
 Clicking them cycles through a curated palette, adding a touch of spontaneity.
 The rubber duck follows the mouse and switches to a cel-shaded, outlined style when clicked.

 These aren’t just gimmicks.
-They’re carefully crafted microinteractions, where each hover, click, or drag triggers animations, sounds, or changes in state.
+They’re carefully crafted microinteractions, where each hover, click, or drag triggers an animation, sound, or state change.
 The site becomes a playground, blurring the line between interface and artwork, inviting users to play, explore, and get lost.
 Just like we used to on the old web.

 ### Minimal Version